 - Check with your local municipality to see if there are any ordinances regarding making changes to historic properties.
 A reputable windows company will have experience in working with older homes, so they will be familiar with these ordinances.

-Should you have any further concerns about replacing windows in an old house, contact the staff at WindowTech Windows and Doors.
+If you have any further concerns about replacing windows in an old house, contact the WindowTech Windows and Doors staff.
 We can meet with you to assess the state of your current windows and advise you as to which course of action will best fit your home.
 Call us today for a free quote!